bugnano/frigame_docs/source/index.rst

 If you have any questions regarding the usage of friGame, feel free to ask a question on StackExchange_ using the tag ``frigame``.

-For any other kind of question, suggestion, or comment, you can send me an email at the address: info@frigame.org
+If you want to submit a game, or for any other kind of question, suggestion, or comment, you can send me an email at the address: info@frigame.org

 .. raw:: html